sanyaade-teachings/thetaStudioReload/README.md

-# HyperApp
+# HyperReload

-HyperApp is a lightweight tool for rapid development of mobile apps in JavaScript.
+HyperReload is a lightweight tool for rapid development of mobile apps in JavaScript.

 ## What it does